Join The Conversation

 We spent over a year testing prototypes with some of the top athletes in the sport to dial in the flavor.
 We tested and retested them in all kinds of racing and training situations and conditions (hot, cold, humid, wet, arid, etc.) to make sure we had something that checked all the boxes.

-Liquid Shot is formulated to be used in situations where you need additional calories and electrolytes quickly – right before a race, at intervals during a race or hard training, when you’re starting to fall apart, just before a final sprint or critical effort, etc. That means it’s also designed to be used as a supplement to our EFS and EFS-PRO hydration mixes, which should be your primary fuel and hydration during exercise.
+Liquid Shot is formulated to be used in situations where you need additional carbs, calories and electrolytes quickly – right before a race, at intervals during a race or hard training, when you’re starting to fall apart, just before a final sprint or critical effort, etc. That means it’s also designed to be used as a supplement to our EFS and EFS-PRO hydration mixes, which should be your primary fuel and hydration during exercise.

 We recognized this problem and engineered the First Endurance line to work together, as a comprehensive system.
 Each product has a specific purpose, complements and works with the others to give you everything you need to be your best.
 No overlap, no unnecessary issues, and no confusion.